by Megan Stals

 Why are these ETFs worth investing in?

-The ETF products are commonly traded on the Stake platform, being bought at a relatively high rate when compared to the number of sell orders.
-While some are newer products, these index funds all have at least a three-year performance record and AUM of $150m.
+These ETF products are commonly traded on the Stake platform, being bought at a relatively high rate when compared to the number of sells.
+While some are newer products, the index funds all have at least a three year performance record and AUM of $150m.
 The average returns of various asset classes, such as fixed income and sector ETFs, are expected to fall across different ranges and usually have a tradeoff with other factors, namely risk.

-As the stock market moves, the best-performing ETFs shift over time.
-Some ETFs can be used to access major indexes, whereas others follow emerging megatrends that could become bigger parts of the economy in the long run.
+As the stock market moves, the best performing ETFs shift over time.
+Some ETFs can be used to access major indexes, whereas others following emerging megatrends that could become bigger parts of the economy in the long run.
 It really depends on an individual's investment strategy to determine which are the best ETFs.
-For some regular distributions are a key factor in finding the top ETF choices, while others might think there’s long-term value in emerging markets.
+For some regular distributions are a key factor to finding the top ETF choices, while others might think there’s long term value in emerging markets.

 How to compare ETFs?

-At the end of July 2023, there were over 300 ETF products available on the ASX.
-While exchange-traded funds can be described as providing instant diversification, it really depends on the specific product and what role it could play in your investment portfolio.
+There are 300 ETFs products available on the ASX.
+While ETFs can be described as providing instant diversification, it really depends on the specific product and what role it could play in your investment portfolio.
 Investors can usually find information online about the expense ratios, which indexes are tracked by passive ETFs or whether it’s an actively managed ETF.

-Which geographies, sectors and companies the ETF provides exposure to should also be found on the ETF issuer websites.
-These could significantly differ between two products such as gold ETFs or ethical ETFs.
+Which geographies, sectors and companies the ETF provide exposure to should also be found on the ETF issuer websites.
+These could significantly differ between two products such as a commodity ETF or REIT ETF.
 The ASX also has data on the funds under management and past returns of index funds.
 More funds usually means greater liquidity and a longer track record could indicate the product has been viable for multiple years.

 Should you hold ETFs long-term?

 Whether the ETF fits with your investment strategy and provides diversification to your portfolio will be different for each person.
 Personal goals tend to shape investment choices, especially around time horizons and the idea of what’s a long-term period is not always the same.
-Simply being an ETF, does not mean the product will be a good investment decision.
-The general stock market might also have periods of negative returns.
+Simply being an ETF, does not mean the product will be a good investment decision so make sure to do your own research when deciding which funds are the best to add to your portfolio.

 More resources: